Driver Authorization

 Certificates

-Once the course is completed, the driver must provide certificate of successful completion to Risk Management at driverauth@bussvc.wisc.edu in order to update Enterprise Fleet Management System (EFMS) for reporting purposes.
+Drivers shall provide certification of their successful completion of 14-Passenger Bus Training to Risk Management at driverauth@bussvc.wisc.edu; Risk Management will update the Enterprise Fleet Management System (EFMS).
 School/College/Division shall also maintain all Training Certifications in their applicable employee training record/file.

 12- or 15-passenger vans